cocoabox/node-openssl-thingy/README.md

 - `sign_csr()`
 - `revoke_cert()`

-some of these functions assume you have a configured CA (along with config file, database file, crlnumber file, etc). in thesee case, all the elements of the configured CA must be present in order for the function to work.
+Some of these functions assume you have a configured CA (along with config file, database file, crlnumber file, etc). in thesee case, all the elements of the configured CA must be present in order for the function to work.

 **NOTE** the openssl goodies functions shown here are not aware of your local CA configuration.
 You must pass the CA